sterlingwes/pritunlctl/README.md

 pritunl-client now has its own CLI: https://docs.pritunl.com/docs/command-line-interface

-This CLI will only work for older versions of the pritunl GUI, see below under Caveats.
+pritunlctl will only work for older versions of the pritunl GUI, see below under Caveats.

 ---